Vector35/debugger/docs/guide/index.md

 `Run To Here` lets the target execute until the current line is hit.

 [//]: # (`Make Code` is an experimental feature that displays the selected region as code.
-If the region is indeed code, the user can use `P` to create a function there.)
+If the region is indeed code, the user can use `P` to create a function there.
+Note that we recommend in _most_ situations that `p` be used, or if some code is incorrectly associated with another function, the fix is resolving the reason for that mistake.
+For example, adding a `No Return` property to a function.

 ### Stack Variable Annotation